Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## Where are the open source networking ASICs?

-Recent [FCC decisions]() have put the central importance of networking equipment top of mind, and in doing so, have also put the total absence of any entirely open source networking equipment hardware at the top of my mind.
+Recent [FCC decisions](/thoughts/fcc_has_sudo_rights/) have put the central importance of networking equipment top of mind, and in doing so, have also put the total absence of any entirely open source networking equipment hardware at the top of my mind.

-Although Open Source Silicon is in its infancy we are currently seeing a number of projects being designed, tested, and for the most ambitious ones, even tapedout with some proven silicon already in the wild.
+Although Open Source Silicon is in its infancy we are currently seeing a number of projects being designed, tested, and for the most ambitious ones, even taped-out with some proven silicon already in the wild.

 {{< figure
     src="silicon_proven.jpg"
-    caption="Silicon proven RISC-V SoC made as part of wafer.space run 1.
-Yes, it runs Linux."
+    caption="[Awesome Kian-V project, a silicon proven RISC-V SoC](https://github.com/splinedrive/kianRiscV/tree/master/linux_socs/LinuxSoC_v2) fabbed on wafer.space run 1.
+And yes, it runs Linux.
+[Link to the original post.](https://x.com/splinedrive/status/2078548839326445672?s=20)"
 >}}

 That said, the vast majority of the most ambitious projects are predominantly [RISC-V SoCs](https://www.crowdsupply.com/baochip/dabao).